 The guitar is a rock-n-roll instrument and if you like the sound of an electric guitar then this would make a great gift.
 Kids guitars come in all shapes and sizes.
 There are small guitars, medium and large depending on the size needed.
 There are loads of easy 3 chord songs to learn and for kids who need to see real results quickly before losing interest then the guitar or ukulele are both great.

 Violins are an acquired instrument for kids and not all children enjoy learning them at the beginning.
 There are some great violin starter packs that come with easy instructions for songs to learn as well as tuners and cases.

-Children wanting to learn the piano is rare and it usually comes from a parental influence.
-Most pianos want have 88 keys, but children ones are as little as 25 keys and are easier to use because of their finger span.
+Children wanting to learn the piano is rare and it usually comes from parental influence.
+Most pianos should have 88 keys, but children ones are as little as 25 keys and are easier to use because of their finger span.
 There are toddler pianos for those who are interested in testing to see if their child is really keen before buying a grand piano.

 Children love the drums and learning to smash the drums is a fun activity for a toddler.
 There are different types of drums depending on how many drums you want.
-You can find all types equipment and there are some great drum starter kits to make learning easy and affordable.
+You can find all types of equipment and there are some great drum starter kits to make learning easy and affordable.